AAAPops/rdp-broker/README.md

 1. You have to have 1 or more host with deployed **XRDP** project.
 Hosts `129.168.1.121, 192.168.1.122` in the diagram above.

-Share the same User's name on all Hosts over local */etc/passwd* or *LDAP*
+Share the same User's name on all Hosts using local */etc/passwd* or *LDAP*

 2. On every such a host with running **xrdp** you need to run **rdp-agent** with config file like: